Agentic Link Construction for Environment and Intent Aware 6G Communication: Proposed Method

-The proposed model is trained using a two-stage CoT-RL procedure, which integrates behavior cloning for initialization and reinforcement learning for fine-tuning.
-The entire training process aims to optimize the multimodal decision model such that it can reason over both textual and CSI features to generate adaptive and high-performance communication strategies.
+As illustrated in Fig.~\ref{fig2}, the proposed model is trained using a two-stage procedure that combines SFT and reinforcement learning fine-tuning.
+The objective of this training strategy is to optimize the multimodal decision model so that it can effectively reason over both textual and CSI features to generate adaptive and high-performance communication strategies.

-In the first stage, we perform behavior cloning to pretrain the model using a set of high-quality samples collected through a greedy search algorithm.
-Specifically, during early exploration, the multimodal model interacts with the environment to generate decision samples $(\bm{{\mathit{s}}}, \bm{{\mathit{a}}}, r)$, where $\bm{{\mathit{s}}}$ denotes the state composed of textual and CSI embeddings, $\bm{{\mathit{a}}}$ represents the selected strategy $\bm{{\mathit{a}}}$, and $r$ is the obtained reward.
-The greedy algorithm selects actions that yield the highest immediate reward, and the resulting tuples are stored in a replay buffer $\mathcal{D}$.
-The model is then trained to imitate these expert-like decisions through supervised learning:
+In the first stage, SFT is conducted using a set of high-quality decision samples generated by a greedy search algorithm.
+During early exploration, the multimodal model interacts with the environment to produce decision tuples $(\bm{\mathit{s}}, \bm{\mathit{a}}, r)$, where $\bm{\mathit{s}}$ denotes the state consisting of textual and CSI embeddings, $\bm{\mathit{a}}$ represents the selected communication strategy, and $r$ is the corresponding reward.
+The greedy search algorithm selects actions that maximize the immediate reward, and the resulting tuples are stored in a replay buffer $\mathcal{D}$.
+The model is then pretrained in a supervised manner to imitate these high-quality decisions by minimizing the discrepancy between the predicted actions and the stored actions in $\mathcal{D}$ :

 where $\pi_{\theta}$ denotes the policy parameterized by the LLM-based actor and $\theta$ represents the trainable parameters.
-This behavior cloning stage enables the model to quickly learn a near-optimal policy by mimicking the expert trajectories in the buffer, effectively providing a warm start for subsequent reinforcement learning.
+This SFT stage enables the model to quickly learn a near-optimal policy by mimicking the expert trajectories in the buffer, effectively providing a warm start for subsequent reinforcement learning.